Virtual-Truckers-Union/virtualtruckers-union.co.uk/README.md

-# Virtual Truckers Union
+# Virtual Truckers Union - Website

-This repository is for the website code and issue tracking.
+This repository is for the website code and the issues surrounding it.

-Take a look around the issues to get started!
+Only James and Owen should be editing the code of websites.